hzget/hzget.github.io/notes/english/abstract.md

 maintain clients by the FUN card which earns poits for meals and drinks.
 As time goes by, people are addicted and can not control their behavior.

+***Part C*** :
+Intellectuals today have become anti-intellectual themselves.
+They shall think in a Socratic way: first ask factual questions, then ask moral questions, finally suggest actions.
+But this excludes the average scientist, the majority of teachers and scolars --- they may do well in the first step but stop there.
+They take the everyday ***marol code*** for granted rather than living in public and illustrious thought.